react-navigation/react-navigation.github.io/versioned_docs/version-7.x/stack-navigator.md

     - `title` - Layout of the title element.
 Might be `undefined` when not rendering a title.
     - `leftLabel` - Layout of the back button label.
 Might be `undefined` when not rendering a back button label.

-  A config which just fades the elements looks like this:
+  A config that just fades the elements looks like this:

   ```js
   const forFade = ({ current, next }) => {